jeog/TDAmeritradeAPI/README.md

 #### Precompiled

 Some precompiled versions of the library are provided for convenience.
-You'll still need to [build](#build-dependencies) and/or [install](#install) the dependencies. *For practical reasons these binaries will not be re-compiled with each commit so you may be using a stale library.*
+You'll still need to [build](#build-dependencies) and/or [install](#install) the dependencies. *For practical reasons these binaries will not be re-compiled with each commit so you may be using a stale library. **See bin/BUILD_NOTES.txt for which commit they are built from.***

 ##### Linux